I was a gym fanatic. Lifting six to eight times per week (yes, sometimes double sessions). I virtually lived in the gym.

 Exposing You to Sunlight

-- UV rays from the sun hitting the skin cause the body to produce vitamin D and a variety of other biochemicals.
+- UV rays from the sun hitting the skin cause the body to produce vitamin D and a variety of other wonderful biochemicals.

 - Don’t mind weird looks?
 By walking shirtless you expose more skin and thus maximize your vitamin D levels.

 - The sleep hormone melatonin responds strongly to light.
 In the morning you want to shut it down quickly.
 1,000 LUX, a measure of light intensity, accomplishes exactly that.
 No sun, no problem.
 Even a cloudy day will have in the ballpark of 20,000 LUX.

 - Indoor lighting isn’t enough.
 It ranges between a measly 50-200 LUX — insufficient to shutdown melatonin.

 - Saunas and exposure to the cold get a lot of press these days.
 Albeit less extreme, passive temperature fluctuations cause the body to overreact in an adaptation process known as hormesis.
 By wearing fewer layers in the cold (or more in the hot) climates, your body works hard to maintain a constant temperature.
 As a bonus, it makes you more resilient to future unpleasant temperatures.